simplicity/getsnip.github.io/docs/1-features.md

 Note-Taking is a relatively simple process.
 Most of the time, you just want to write down some thoughts or a todo or take a note of something you know will be useful in the future.
 Notes are often ephemeral: you need them in a particular moment and discard them soon thereafter.

 Snip focuses on keeping this simple process simple, while providing useful features.
 It provides a super-slick, completely decluttered user interface with only a handful of controls, giving you a distraction free experience when working with notes.
-It does not require you to have an account.
-Instead, it is backend agnostic and lets you decide where you want your notes to be backed up.

 ## Regarding Markdown

-Snip is not a markdown-based note taking app, but it does have markdown-related
+Snip is not a markdown-based note taking app.
-functionality:

-- you can use markdown syntax while writing rich text notes
-- you can import markdown
-- you can export to markdown

-We do not deem the use of markdown for taking notes necessary.
-With a good rich text editor, notes are equally easy (if not easier) to edit and read, and export to markdown removes the possibility of vendor lock-in: your data will be future-proof as in any other markdown based note taking app.

-Not using markdown also comes with the advantage that documents can contain more complex elements and formatting than a regular markdown document would.
-Once you want to introduce additional concepts (for example, a reminder feature as it is implemented in Snip), you'll have to introduce your own, custom syntax, ultimately breaking the original idea of using a common standard.
-Even worse, if such custom standards are introduced through a community driven platform, you end up with notes that contain structures that are only valid within the respective note taking app and with additional plugins installed.
+Using markdown for taking notes is quite common in other note taking apps.
+Snip intentionally does not follow that trend.
+The main reason is that users will still want to have a rich-text-editor-like experience.
+Markdown is really just the format in which a note is stored, but in which it is presented and edited.
+Please note that it is still possible to _export_ a rich-text-note to markdown.
+Snip does not yet have export to markdown, but this functionality is coming very soon.

 ## Origins

+You don't need an account to store your data.
+Snip is designed to allow users to pick the destination to which their data is syned.
+This is done with origins.

 Origins allow you to specificy how your data shall be persisted.
 Currently, there's two origins available: